How many interviews should I expect to conduct as part of my pre-arrival process?

 We also need to ensure that the organization will comply with TWC internship requirements:

-- A Monday–Thursday work schedule of approximately 32 hours a week
+- A Monday–Friday work schedule of approximately 32 hours per week

 - Compliant with TWC internship start and end dates